Innocent31/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The number will be stored in the environment variable NUM. script that converts a number from base 10 to base 16.
+The number will be stored in the environment variable NUM. script that converts a number from base 10 to base 16. script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.